TrinityBASociety/trinitybasociety.github.io/freshers/index.md

 ## Rough Guide

 Each year, the BA Society compiles a Rough Guide for Freshers' Week to help you get the most out of starting in Cambridge.
-You can view the rough guide below, or download it [here](/docs/2019-20/rough_guide_2019.pdf){:target="_blank"}.
+You can download the Rough Guide [here](/docs/2019-20/rough_guide_2019.pdf){:target="_blank"}.

-<iframe src="/docs/2019-20/rough_guide_2019.pdf" width="100%" height="1200em"></iframe>